apollographql/apollo-client-nextjs/package/README.md

 ### In SSR

-If you use the `app` directory, every of your components _will_ be SSR-rendered.
+If you use the `app` directory, each Client Component _will_ be SSR-rendered for the initial request.
 So you will need to use this package.

 First, create a new file `app/ApolloWrapper.js`: